mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 Over my career I have had the great fortune of working in a industry full of the most generous of people from all over the world.
 The community of software is very good at offering opinions, advice and experience - all of which needs to be understood in the context that it is offered and of course moulded to the context that it will be applied in.

-So while I can’t guarantee that my words of wisdom will fix all your problems (or any). however I do hope you find something in the lessons that I have learnt over the years that perhaps can act as a catalyst to helping you on your DDD journey.
-Remember its all about context, and this is mine.
+So while I can’t guarantee that my words of wisdom will fix all your problems (or any), I do hope you find something in the lessons that I have learnt over the years that perhaps can act as a catalyst to helping you on your DDD journey.
+However do remember, its all about context, and this is mine.

 ## The Fundamental Concepts Of DDD